katholiek-onderwijs-vlaanderen/sri4node/README.md

 Development will focus on :
 - Adding support for generic server-side expansion.
 - Adding support for an HTTP cache for reading, avoiding database hits for read operations.
-- Adding support for including a join in the query for list resources.
 - Creating a new project that make using SRI interfaces from AngularJS easy.
-- Creating a new project with AngularJS directives that supports creating Bootstap forms easily, by interpreting a JSON schema.
-SRI interfaces expose a JSON for all resources.
-- Creating a new Node.js project for consuming SRI interfaces.
-It could include caching strategies, etc..
-Perhaps to be combined with the AngularJS service.

 [express-request]: http://expressjs.com/4x/api.html#req
 [express-response]: http://expressjs.com/4x/api.html#res